 Rock Pool at Malibu Creek State Park - Agoura, CA

 Pack a lunch, swimsuits and sunscreen and head out for a leisurely stroll down an oak-lined lane (3.5-mile round trip) to this sparkling pool, one of the L.A. area’s best.
 Lined with volcanic rock, you may recognize the setting from the Planet of the Apes.
 Be warned: the water is cold so make sure it's a hot day.
 If you don't want to swim, it's a great spot for a picnic, skipping rocks and marveling over the bravery of the cliff jumpers and rock climbers.
 There's also another lake with a slightly longer hike that veers off to the right.
-Just ask the Ranger for directions when you pay for parking ($12).
+Just ask the Ranger for directions when you pay for parking ($3-$12 depending on how long you plan to stay).
 And when you realize you can't stand to leave, you can come back the next weekend and camp here.

 1925 Las Virgenes Rd.